eklitzke/e/README.md

 Javascript API
 ==============

-Try running the editor as
+When running `make`, documentation will be generated at `docs/jsdoc.html`.
+This will happen every time the `e` binary is successfully compiled.
+You're also encouraged to try running the editor as

     e --list-api

-to look at the available JavaScript API.
+to look at a subset of the available JavaScript API in the default globals dictionary.

 Code Layout
 ===========